Concealed Weapon Permit

 Attorneys for Concealed Weapons Permits in Tampa, FL

-If you have been arrested for or charged with any criminal offense that impacts your concealed weapon or firearm license in the State of Florida or your application, then contact an attorney in Tampa, FL, with Sammis Law Firm to discuss your rights.
+If you have been arrested for or charged with any criminal offense impacting your concealed weapon or firearm license in the State of Florida or your application, contact an attorney in Tampa, FL, with Sammis Law Firm to discuss your rights.

-We also represent clients if their application for a concealed weapons permit has been wrongfully suspended, revoked, or denied because of a misunderstanding regarding the criminal history.
+We also represent clients if their application for a concealed weapons permit has been wrongfully suspended, revoked, or denied because of a misunderstanding regarding their criminal history.

 Call 813-250-0500 today.